kylejones200/psis_4700_applied_ai/webslides/topic_AI-as-Building-Blocks.md

 ## Example: Energy Analytics Assistant

-Uses a chatbot to answer operator questions.
+Uses a chatbot to answer operator questions
-RAG retrieves compliance and maintenance records.
+RAG retrieves compliance and maintenance records
-Summarizer condenses inspection reports.
+Summarizer condenses inspection reports
-Visualizer plots equipment trends.
+Visualizer plots equipment trends
 All blocks reusable across plants

 > Concrete examples illustrate abstract concepts and show how ideas apply in practice.
 Pay attention to what made these particular cases succeed or fail.